akuity/terraform-provider-akp/docs/resources/instance.md

 - `audit_extension_enabled` (Boolean) Enable Audit Extension.
 Set this to `true` to install Audit Extension to Argo CD instance.
 - `backend_ip_allow_list_enabled` (Boolean) Enable ip allow list for cluster agents
 - `cluster_customization_defaults` (Attributes) Default values for cluster agents (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--cluster_customization_defaults))
-- `crossplane_extension` (Attributes) Enable Argo CD UI extension and health checks for Crossplane resources by pre-configured group patterns. (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--crossplane_extension))
+- `crossplane_extension` (Attributes) Custom Resource Definition group name that identifies the Crossplane resource in kubernetes.
+We will include built-in crossplane resources.
+Note that you can use glob pattern to match the group. ie. *.crossplane.io (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--crossplane_extension))
 - `declarative_management_enabled` (Boolean) Enable Declarative Management
 - `extensions` (Attributes List) Extensions (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--extensions))
 - `fqdn` (String) Configures the FQDN for the argocd instance, for ingress URL, domain suffix, etc.